-Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) distribution of the feature distribution of the feature within the site configuration of the feature, including where applicable its component vegetation types, across the site (and its component vegetation and typical species, plus transitional communities) across the site will reduce its overall area, the local diversity and variations in its structure and composition, and may undermine its resilience to adapt to future environmental changes.
+Attril butes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) component SSSIs.
+These areas are derived from the digitised Phase 2 habitat maps (both sites 1984) combined with aerial photographs (Helbeck Wood 2008, Swindale Wood 2005).
+Extent and distribution of the feature Spatial distribution of the feature within the site Maintain the distribution and configuration of the H9180 feature, including where applicable its component vegetation types, across the site A contraction in the range, or geographic spread, of the feature (and its component vegetation and typical species, plus transitional communities) across the site will reduce its overall area, the local diversity and variations in its structure and composition and may undermine its resilience to adapt to future environmental changes.
 This may also reduce and break up the continuity of a habitat within a site and how well its typical species are able to move around the site to occupy and use habitat.
 Such fragmentation can impact on their viability and the wider ecological composition of the Annex I habitat.
 Smaller fragments of habitat can typically support smaller and more isolated populations which are more vulnerable to extinction.
 These fragments also have a greater amount of open edge habitat which will differ in the amount of light, temperature, wind, and even noise that it receives compared to its interior.
 These conditions may not be suitable for some of the typical and more specialist species associated with the Annex I habitat feature.
-Structure and function (including its typical species) Vegetation community composition Ensure the component vegetation communities of the feature are referable to and characterised by the following National Vegetation Classification type • W10 Quercus robur - Pteridium aquilinum - Rubus fruticosus Woodland This habitat feature will comprise a number of associated semi- natural vegetation types and their transitional zones, reflecting the geographical location of the site, altitude, aspect, soil conditions (especially base-status and drainage) and vegetation management.
+As for Extent target set out above.
+Structure and function (including its typical species) Vegetation community composition Ensure the component vegetation communities of the H9180 feature are referable to and characterised by the following National Vegetation Classification types: W8 Fraxinus excelsior - Acer campestre - Mercurialis perennis woodland W9 Fraxinus excelsior - Sorbus aucuparia - Mercurialis perennis This habitat feature will comprise a number of associated seminatural vegetation types and their transitional zones, reflecting the geographical location of the site, altitude, aspect, soil conditions (especially base-status and drainage) and vegetation management.
 In the UK these have been categorised by the National Vegetation Classification (NVC).
 Maintaining or restoring these characteristic and distinctive vegetation types, and the range of types as appropriate, will be important to sustaining the overall habitat feature.
-The site holds several NVC Communities as mapped by Jonathan Cox Associates in 1998.
-Only W10 is a notified feature and covered just over 75% of the site in 1998, though rarely in a pure form (generally associated with other NVC types).
-According to the 1998 survey, the other most common NVC types present are: W16 Quercus spp - Betula spp - Deschampsia flexuosa Woodland and W8 Fraxinus excelsior - Acer campestre - Mercurialis perennis Woodland (all other NVC types accounted for under 10% of the site).
-Jonathan Cox Associates, 1998, Wormley and Hoddesdonpark Woods NVC survey.
-A report to English Nature.
-(Available from Natural England on request) POWELL M., 1990, Wormley/Hoddesdon Park Woods, Hertfordshire, South of White Stubbs Lane (available from Natural England on request) POWELL M., 1990, Wormley/Hoddesdon Park Woods, Hertfordshire, North of White Stubbs Lane (available from Natural England on request) Structure and Vegetation Maintain at least 3 age classes A distribution of size and age classes of the major site-native This attribute will be periodically
+As for Extent target set out above.